jchatel/quickmail-next-docs/leads/resuming-and-cancelling-leads.md

 - **To apply an updated wait step** — changing a wait step does not affect leads already scheduled under the old setting.
 To apply the new wait step, you need to manually resume those leads.

 - **To resume out-of-office leads** — if you know when a lead will be back, you can resume them on a specific date so the next email sends at the right time.

-- **To resume leads that ran into an error** - leads don't automatically resume after the error is fixed.
-So you have to manually resume those.
+- **To resume leads that ran into an error** — leads do not automatically resume after the error is fixed, so you need to manually resume them.

 ## How to Resume or Cancel Leads?